zale144/nanosapp/README.md

 It's implemented using a Microservice architecture.
 A lot of the implementation patterns and code snippets I've used can be found in my Instagram Bot application.

+The reason I've chosen a microservice architecture is, in a case like this, modularity.
+Adding new features, views or functionality would be as simple as writing a new microservice.
+One microservice crashing would not bring the whole application down.

 The backend is written in Golang.
 The reason is because Golang is, among other things, performant, easy to read, well suited for writing microservices and is cross-platform.

 The frontend is written in React.js.
-The reason I chose it is because it's lightweight and makes it easy to generalize to various data structures and renders HTML according to the data retrieved from the server.
+The reason I chose it is because it's lightweight and makes it easy to generalize to various data structures and render HTML according to the data retrieved from the server.
 The detailed view of ad campaign is a good example of rendering complex structures where some object attributes can be omitted.

 I found that displaying the detailed view in a modal simplifies implementation, in a sense that we don't need additional views,